Wayne Coyne: Experimental art

 In February 2017, Coyne debuted an art exhibit at the Waterloo Center for the Arts in Waterloo, Iowa called "Works by Wayne Coyne".
-The exhibit featured The King's Mouth, a 14-minute light attraction you can enter and enjoy.
+The exhibit featured The King's Mouth, a 14-minute light attraction to enter and enjoy.

 Directorial debut

 Coyne began making his science fiction film, Christmas on Mars, in 2001.
 It was a low budget project and principal photography was shot on a set in his backyard.
 The different parts of the spaceship set were built by Coyne.

 The film tells the story of the first Christmas on a colonized Mars.
 In the film, Coyne plays a super-being who is curious about a baby being born on Mars.

 Christmas on Mars was shown for the first time at the Sasquatch!
 Music Festival in a circus tent.
 The Flaming Lips took the tent on tour, showing the movie after each performance.
 "The concept was to come up with another one of those midnight movies, like The Rocky Horror Picture Show that I went to see as a teenager, all toked up, before the days of cable."